 We have been in this business for long and work on the bikes ourselves so we know how to improve the safety and performance of our bikes.
 For example, better carburettors (150cc or less), lifetime clutch cables, anti-break gearshift levers, anti-break gearshift, strong hand guards and engine protection…any anything we find better for you.
 We care about your safety because we understand this from the bikers’ point of view.

-1. Semi-automatic or fully automatic scooters are in great conditions.
+1. Semi-automatic or fully automatic scooters are in great condition.
 Honestly, they are far better than any company in Hanoi.
-Nothing is old or non-functional, they are either less than three years old or under 30,000km.
+Nothing is old or non-functional, they are either less than five years old or under 30,000km.

 2. For touring manual clutch motorbikes, they were prepared in the best working conditions.
 We checked every bit to make sure you have safe bikes.
 Most bikes are near new or latest models.